-"Great weight should be given to conserving landscape and scenic beauty in National Parks, the Broads and areas of Outstanding Natural Beauty, which have the highest status of protection in relation to landscape and scenic beauty.
-The conservation of wildlife and cultural heritage are important considerations in all these areas and should be given great weight in National Parks and the Broads."
+"Great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to these issues.
+The conservation of wildlife and cultural heritage are important considerations in these areas, and should be given great weight in National Parks and the Broads."